Acute promyelocytic leukemia: Oral arsenic trioxide

 In 1998, researchers at the University of Hong Kong revived oral arsenic or the “modern” liquor arsenicalis to treat APL patients.
 The research group from the University of Hong Kong and Queen Mary Hospital did a series of works to observe the clinical effect of oral arsenic trioxide.
 They proposed that oral arsenic trioxide had a short-term efficacy and safety profile similar to intravenous arsenic trioxide.
-They then found that oral arsenic trioxide, particularly in prolonged maintenance with and ATRA may obviate the need of stem cells transplantation in relapsed pediatric APL individuals.
+They then found that oral arsenic trioxide, particularly in prolonged maintenance with and ATRA, may obviate the need for stem cells transplantation in relapsed pediatric APL individuals.
 Their recent findings proposed a triple combination regimen with oral arsenic trioxide, ATRA, and ascorbic acid maintenance, which was safe and resulted in favorable long-term survival.
 As of 2023 they are still testing this strategy prospectively to further rigorously assess its long-term effects.
-Gill et al. reported the results of a clinical study of newly-diagnosed APL from 1991 to 2021.
+Gill et al. reported the results of a clinical study of newly diagnosed APL from 1991 to 2021.
 They found that oral arsenic trioxide-based regimens significantly improved all survivals of APL individuals.
 In view of these findings, arsenic trioxide (intravenous or oral) may be incorporated into all phases of treatment.
-In addition, the use of an entirely nonchemotherapy in elderly patients can also be explored to reduce drug toxicity.
+In addition, the use of entirely nonchemotherapy in elderly patients can also be explored to reduce drug toxicity.

 Oral arsenic realgar-Indigo naturalis formula

-As of 2023 another oral arsenic compound, Realgar-Indigo naturalis formula (RIF) with the chemical formula of As4S4, has been shown promising for APL treatment, including the adult, pediatric and elderly APL patients, by researchers in China.
+As of 2023 another oral arsenic compound, Realgar-Indigo naturalis formula (RIF) with the chemical formula of As4S4, is promising for APL treatment, including the adult, pediatric, and elderly APL patients, by researchers in China.